 The goal of adventure-based therapy is to create unusual, physically and emotionally challenging circumstances that stimulate problem-solving and coping strategies.
 By requiring clients to work together to solve common problems, ABT also promotes the development of social skills and self-confidence.

-Challenge courses, hiking hand other outdoor activities* have always been part of Mirasol's eating disorder treatment program.
-But in 2006, Ryan began adding wilderness experiences including camping, hiking and even caving.
+Challenge courses, hiking and other outdoor activities have always been part of Mirasol's eating disorder treatment program.
+But in 2006, Clinical Director Diane Ryan began adding wilderness experiences including camping, hiking and even caving.
 The response from clients and staff was overwhelmingly positive.
 More importantly, EEG brain maps and standard psychological tests demonstrated significant decreases in symptoms of anxiety and depression.

 There was a significant improvement in brain functioning for most participants, especially in the theta waves that are generally associated with anxiety.
 Most clients also reported a decrease in symptoms of depression and an increase in their ability to cope with stress, as measured by a Children's Depression Inventory (CDI) and Coping Skills Inventory (CSI) administered before and after the camping trips.